awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 for sequence 1306Not able to establish initial position for begin time 2014-03-06 06:16:55.
 ```

-Because these logs are retained on your DB instance, you need to ensure that you have enough storage available on your instance to accommodate the log files\.
-To see how much space you have used in the last "X" hours, use the following query, replacing "X" with the number of hours\.
+The logs are retained on your DB instance\.
+Ensure that you have sufficient storage on your instance for the files\.
+To see how much space you have used in the last *X* hours, use the following query, replacing *X* with the number of hours\.

 ```
 select sum(blocks * block_size) bytes from v$archived_log
    where next_time>=sysdate-X/24 and dest_id=1;
 ```

+### Create a User Account on the Source<a name="Appendix.OracleGoldenGate.Source.Account"></a>

 GoldenGate runs as a database user and requires the appropriate database privileges to access the redo and archive logs for the source database\.
 To provide these, create a GoldenGate user account on the source database\.
 For more information about the permissions for a GoldenGate user account, see the sections 4, section 4\.4, and table 4\.1 in the [Oracle documentation](http://docs.oracle.com/cd/E35209_01/doc.1121/e35957.pdf)\.